 - Jenkins is easy to install and makes the service running and up with one command line.
-Travis CI is easier to configure with .travis.yaml file
+Travis CI is easier to configure with the .travis.yaml file.

 - Jenkins has a lot of resources, tutorials, and great community support.
 Travis Ci has only community support and tutorials, fewer resources.

 - Jenkins is a free and open-source continuous integration tool.
 Travis CI is free for open source but paid for private projects.

 - Jenkins is highly scalable.
 Travis is less as compared to Jenkins.